February 22, 2014 By: eagleeyetom

 We’ve talked quite a bit about the Google Chromecast in the past few weeks.
 Ever since it was launched a little under a month ago, the little $35 media streamer has lived an exciting life.
 From gaining root to losing root and from alternate receivers to alternate content providers, there have certainly been more than a few twists and turns.
 We were even recently shown how to enable ADB on the device, so long as you were one of the lucky few to have obtained and kept root access before the root-killing OTA.

-Now, there’s a new application by developer Leon Nicholls called Fling that runs on your desktop computer and sends many formats of local contact to your Chromecast device.
+Now, there’s a new application by developer Leon Nicholls called Fling that runs on your desktop computer and sends many formats of local content to your Chromecast device.
 Fling is a Java application, which means that it will run on any computer that has JRE and the latest version of VLC (preferably 64-bit) installed.
 The app lists support for various media types (wmv, avi, mkv, mpg, mpeg, flv, 3gp, and ogm), with various transcoding parameters available within the configuration menu.
 The host computer’s instance of VLC is then used for the transcoding process.

 Unfortunately for those who don’t yet have a physical Chromecast device, this seems to only work on hardware Chromecast devices rather than Android devices that have CheapCast installed.
 However, those who already have a device (yours truly just ordered his second a few hours ago) are in for a treat.